minisbett/osu-native/README.md

 # osu-native

-`osu-native` is a **C# NativeAOT library** that exposes selected features from [osu!(lazer)](https://github.com/ppy/osu) over a **C-declaration FFI**.
+**osu-native** is a C# NativeAOT library that exposes selected features from [osu!(lazer)](https://github.com/ppy/osu) over a C-declaration FFI.
 It allows other languages and runtimes to interface with parts of osu!(lazer) without depending on .NET directly.

-It is primarily designed to allow the osu!stable client to access osu!(lazer)s' difficulty and performance calculation algorithms, but furthermore aims to provide the ability for certain parts of osu! to be integrated in other languages.
+It is primarily designed to allow the osu!(stable) client to access osu!(lazer)'s difficulty and performance calculation algorithms, but furthermore aims to provide the ability for certain parts of osu! to be integrated in other languages.

-Refer to the [wiki](./wiki) for more information.
+Refer to the [wiki](https://github.com/minisbett/osu-native/wiki) for more information.

-Here is a list of wrappers created for osu-native library in other programming languages:
+Here is a list of wrappers created for osu-native in other programming languages:

 |Language|Author|Package|
 |-|-|-|